Collection Development Policy

 Selection of and access to electronic resources are integral to fulfilling the mission and objectives of the New Orleans Public Library.
 The Library provides a number of web-based resources available via the Library’s website, selected using the criteria outlined in the Collection Development policy.
 These are considered a part of the library’s collection.
 However, not all materials and information found via the internet are part of the collection.

-New Orleans Public Library belongs to a variety of consortium organizations that provide materials and databases for use by our patrons.
+New Orleans Public Library belongs to a variety of consortium organizations that provide materials and databases for use by our Library users.
 NOPL, along with the other public library systems across the state, receives access to a wide variety of databases purchased with state funds through the Louisiana Library Network Database System.

 NOPL is a United States Government Documents Depository library, reporting to the Regional Depository at LSU in Baton Rouge.
 NOPL has been a depository since 1883.
 It houses a large collection of historical materials and continues to collect Federal Documents, primarily in online format, with records displaying within our online catalog.